Dog Teeth Cleaning: How To Properly Clean Your Dog's Teeth

 Absolutely not!
 There are components in human toothpaste that are toxic to canines.
 Let's start with the most obvious one, fluoride.

 In high doses, fluoride is poisonous to dogs.
-Human toothpaste is made to be rinsed, not swallowed.
+Human toothpaste is made to be rinsed, not swallowed, unless you want a whole lot of veterinary problems!
 So, how do you plan to convince your pooch to spit the toothpaste out?
 Of course, your dog might not feel anything if you use human toothpaste once or twice, but long-term exposure increases toxicity levels in their bodies.

 The acute signs of fluoride toxicity include: